peteroupc/Numbers/docs/PeterO.Numbers.EInteger.md

 <b>Returns:</b>

-An array of two big integers: the first integer is the square root, and the second is the difference between this value and the square of the first integer.
+An array of two arbitrary-precision integers: the first integer is the square root, and the second is the difference between this value and the square of the first integer.
 Returns two zeros if this value is 0 or less, or one and zero if this value equals 1.

 ### Subtract